 HSH served as the home of Dinwiddie Department of Social Services starting March 2014 and later Dinwiddie Health Department in its Annex starting June 2016.
 They both called Historic Southside home until their new offices were built in December 2018.

-In addition, it houses the the Rivermont School Greater Petersburg that provides a therapeutic educational program for students, ages 5-22, with special needs, including autism, who have difficulty learning in a traditional school setting.
+In addition, it houses the the Rivermont School Greater Petersburg that provides a therapeutic educational program.